ARL Urdu Speech Database, Training Data

 Each utterance is transcribed in the corresponding label file for each recording.
 The transcriptions were encoded in UTF-8.
 Punctuation was omitted and numbers were written out in full.

 Earlier versions were missing the content list file.
-This is now available as a download.
-Please contact the LDC membership office to receive instructions for download.
+This is now available as part of the complete download file.